 8 Shape Shifting: The Penal Voluntary Sector and the Governance of Domestic Violence / Rashmee Singh

-Part 4: Private Actors in the Realm of National Security and Border Politics
+Part 4: Private Actors in National Security and Border Control

-9 Where Public Meets Private: In Search of Evidence of an Emerging “Industrial-Espionage Complex” in Canada / Alex Luscombe
+9 Where Public Meets Private: Evidence of an Emerging “Industrial-Espionage Complex” in Canada / Alex Luscombe

 10 The Role of Privatization in Canada’s Immigration Detention Centres / Jona Zyfi and Audrey Macklin